Due to the very nature of The Masquerade

 ) they might have a completely different secret.
 If not a directly opposed faction, it's usually not a problem, as it is easy to agree to "not reveal your secret if you don't reveal mine."

 Of course, it could work the other way around too.
-The trope is invoked whenever a character maintaining the masquerade discovers that another person, whom they've known for awhile to be an ordinary muggle, is revealed to them to also be a part of the Masquerade.
+The trope is invoked whenever a character maintaining the masquerade discovers that another person, whom they've thought of for a while as an ordinary muggle, is revealed to them to also be a part of the Masquerade.
 Whether the second person has already known of the first person's involvement in the masquerade is irrelevant.

 Related to Right Hand Versus Left Hand